MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs.md

 ## Add a tab

-You can add a tab from the Teams store or in one of the following contexts:
+You can add a tab from the Teams store (AppSource) or in one of the following contexts:

 * Chat
 * Channel